metabitj/metabitj.github.io/site.md

 ### If this is your first time here, please read this:

-The purpose of this website is to keep all the notes (**only those notes that you recieve from your C.R. via email**) and papers in an organised way for the benefit of all B.E. students.
+The purpose of this website is to keep all the notes (**only those notes that you recieve from your C.R. via email**) and papers in an organized way for the benefit of all B.E. students.
 Now, you don't have to worry about getting the notes or last year papers.
 Your email will no more be cluttered by the mails of your C.R.
 Just visit the website and download whatever you need.
 At this point (9 Dec, 2016), the database is incomplete.
 We are trying to complete it as soon as possible.

 The files from the website will be downloaded in a `.zip` format.
 Many softwares are available for both desktops and phones to extract the zip files, so that should not be a problem.
 The database (notes and previous year papers) is stored in a Dropbox account.